GTA 6: Five Mistakes Rockstar Absolutely Must Avoid

 This one is more subtle, but perhaps the most dangerous.

-And when anticipation reaches this level, disappointment is always possible.
-Even if the game is excellent.
-Because people aren’t comparing GTA 6 to a normal game — they’re comparing it to the idea of GTA 6 they’ve built in their heads over twelve years.
-And that imaginary version is perfect by definition.
+When anticipation reaches this level, disappointment becomes structurally possible, even if the game is excellent.
+People aren’t comparing GTA 6 to a normal game.
+They’re comparing it to the idea of GTA 6 they’ve built in their heads over twelve years, and that imaginary version is perfect by definition.

 No Man’s Sky lived through this in 2016.
 A decent game at launch, but so far below the absurd expectations that it was received as a disaster.
-(It took years of updates to rehabilitate the game and the studio.)
+It took years of updates to rehabilitate both the game and the studio.

-Rockstar needs to manage expectations.
-Communicate clearly about what the game is and what it isn’t.
-Don’t let the community get carried away with features that don’t exist.
-Be transparent — as much as possible for a studio this secretive.
+Rockstar needs to manage expectations: communicate clearly about what the game is and what it isn’t, and not let the community get carried away with features that don’t exist.

 The Verdict: Rockstar Holds All the Cards

 Will Rockstar dodge all of them?
-Honestly, probably not.
+Probably not entirely.
 No launch of this magnitude is flawless.
 There will be bugs, servers will buckle, mechanics will need rebalancing.

-But there’s a world of difference between an imperfect launch and a disaster.
-And Rockstar, with its track record, its resources, and the twelve years it’s had to prepare this game, has no reason to fall into the same traps as everyone else.
+But there’s a real difference between an imperfect launch and a disaster.
+Rockstar, with its track record, its resources, and the twelve years it has had to prepare this game, has no structural reason to fall into the same traps as everyone else.
+The one risk that’s harder to quantify: whether the confidence that comes from producing the best-selling games in history becomes a blind spot.
+That’s the mistake none of the documentation can prevent.